Rook matroids and log-concavity of $P$-Eulerian polynomials: The rook matroid

-For the if direction: Let $\lambda /\mu$ be a $332/1$-avoiding skew shape on $r$ rows and $c$ columns.
+For the if direction: let $\lambda /\mu$ be a $332/1$-avoiding skew shape on $r$ rows and $c$ columns.
 Since $\lambda/\mu$ avoids $332/1$, we can consider its spine path $L_{0}$ and the associated spine bijection $\psi_{\lambda/\mu}$, which for the purpose of brevity we occasionally refer to as $\psi$.
-Recall that we are identifying a lattice path by its set of East steps.
+Recall that we are identifying a lattice path by its set of North steps.
+We will be done by the following claim:

-We introduce a working example on the $332/1$-avoiding skew shape $7775533/5$ to illustrate the steps that follow.
-See Figure~\ref{fig:isomorphism_thm_eg}, from where we obtain the two-line notation of the spine bijection $\psi_{775533/33}$:

-In the two-line notation of the spine path permutation, we partition the columns into \defin{blocks}, formed by runs of steps in the same direction (North or East).
-We then circle the East steps of the spine path.